riboviz/riboviz/docs/developer/testing.md

 The vignette output files (and the index and temporary files, if `--check-index-tmp` was provided) in `vignette/` are then compared against those in the directory provided via the expected parameter.

-If `--check-index-tmp` is not provided then tests for index and temporary files will be skipped.
+If `--check-index-tmp` is not provided (the default behaviour) then tests for index and temporary files will be skipped.
 This will appear as follows:

 ```console
 riboviz/test/regression/test_vignette.py ssssssssssssssssssssssssssssss.....